sictweb/bti425/notes/react-routing.md

 In all three above routes, we use the ["exact"](https://reacttraining.com/react-router/web/api/Route/exact-bool) because we want to match the route *exactly* (ie, we don't care about "/Project/1" yet, only "/Project").

-**NOTE:** Components will only be added or removed as children of the &lt;Switch&gt;&lt;/Switch&gt; coponent, so if we wish to have parts of the UI that are consistant across all routes, we can place JSX *above* or *below* it, for example:
+**NOTE:** Components will only be added or removed as children of the &lt;Switch&gt;&lt;/Switch&gt; component, so if we wish to have parts of the UI that are consistent across all routes, we can place JSX *above* or *below* it, for example:

 ```jsx
 <header>Header</header>